 3. Practice Deep Breathing and Relaxation Techniques

-Deep breathing and relaxation exercises can help manage the physical symptoms of social anxiety, such as a racing heart or quickened breath.
+Deep breathing and relaxation exercises can help calm the physical signs of social anxiety, like a fast heartbeat or breathing too quickly.

-Deep Breathing: By focusing on your breath, you can create a sense of calm and control.
-According to a study in the journal Frontiers in Psychology, slow, controlled breathing can reduce anxiety and increase the parasympathetic response, which is responsible for relaxation.
+Deep Breathing: Focusing on your breath can help you feel calm and in control.
+Research in the journal Frontiers in Psychology shows that slow, controlled breathing can lower anxiety and help your body relax.

 4. Gradual Exposure Therapy